myhorreum/myhorreum.github.io/essays/Triangle of Sadness.md

 <img class="ui image" src="{{ site.baseurl }}/images/tos.jpg">
 </div>

-This film started off a bit slow but I gradually became more absorbed into the film and story as it went on.
-I ended up enjoying this film more than I thought I would and I was left with some theories that I had developed after the film concluded.
-If you watch the film let me know if you agree with these theories:

 ## Theory 1 - "Triangle of Sadness" is referring to the love triangle involving Carl, Yaya, & Abigail